griffithlab/rnaseq_tutorial_wiki/Installation.md

 5. Press the ":" key to enter command mode.
 6. Type "wq" to save and quit vi

-If you would like to learn how to use vi, try this tutorial/game: [VIM Adventures](http://vim-adventures.com/)
+If you would like to learn more about how to use vi, try this tutorial/game: [VIM Adventures](http://vim-adventures.com/)

 NOTE: If you are worried your .bashrc is messed up you can redownload as follows: